Which running shoe is better for you?

 Before finalize you buying, take a short run around the store to test the fit, function and comfort.
 Make sure the shoe you choose feels great when you are running, not just standing.

 It important to prevent injuries replaces your shoes every 200 to 400 miles depending on the surface that you run.
 Running in old, worn-out shoes is one of the most common causes of running injuries.
-Over time, our shoes lose cushioning, stability and shock absorption.
-You’ll know when you need to replace your shoes when you feel discomfort in your joints and muscles.
+Over time, our shoes lose cushioning

 Remember, when it comes down to it, it’s less about the shoes and more about how you run.
 Ideally, a shoe is only there to offer a little bit of protection and comfort from the hard surfaces below your feet.
 How committed you are to getting really fit and how dedicated you are to doing drills and improving your form are what matter most.
 Shoes are necessary and they do help, but only a little.